SummerRainET2008/TopSpin/README.palframe.md

 In this case, two tasks can be run in **parallel**.
 Hence, our waiting time is reduced to `18/(4/2)=9` hours.
 Life looks a bit better.

-More luckily,  Jingwen sister said, my task is also done, you can use RTX8000 that has 8 GPUs.
+More luckily,  xiaozhao sister said, my task is also done, you can use RTX8000 that has 8 GPUs.
 We further update our script like this,